liebig/cron/README.md

 ```
 $report = \Liebig\Cron\Cron::run();
-// And for every 15 minutes
+// And for a interval of 15 minutes
 // $report = \Liebig\Cron\Cron::run(15);
 ```